-From sketches captured on mountain tops and tree lined valleys, landscape painter Michelle Teear seeks a dialogue with place.
-Following from her en plein air studies, Michelle works in the studio with handmade oils, capturing the rich colours and raw, nature of the wilderness.
+From sketches captured on mountain tops and tree lined valleys, painter Michelle Teear seeks a dialogue with place.
+Following from her en plein air studies, Michelle works in the studio with handmade oils and tempera paint, capturing the rich colours and raw, nature of the wilderness.
 Her work celebrates the vibrancy and character of the Australian landscape.

 Currently based in Lake Macquarie, she completed a Bachelor of Fine Arts at UNSW Art & Design in Sydney in 2005.
-Since 2015 she has developed a regular studio based practice with frequent research trips throughout Australia to conduct research through en plein studies.
+Since 2015 she has developed a regular studio-based practice with frequent research trips throughout Australia to connect with the landscape directly.
 Additionally Michelle provides education in natural arts & crafts through her business Michelle Leilani.

-In 2019 she won the Packers Prize for her painting ‘Bongon Depths’ in the Newcastle Emerging Art Prize (Newcastle Art Space).
-She was also welcomed as a gallery artist with Gallery 139, Newcastle.
-She is currently developing her next solo show in response to a recent three month research trip throughout the Northern Territory and Western Australia, completed in mid-2019, where she investigated the desert landscape, its intense colour and culture.
-This exhibition is planned for 2021 in the new Gallery 139 artspace.
+This year she is growing her practice under the guidance of a mentorship with senior Australian abstract painter Virginia Cuppaidge, as part of the Newcastle Art Space Mentorship Program.
+In 2019 she was also welcomed as a gallery artist with Gallery 139, and her painting ‘Bongon Depths’ won the Packers Prize in the Newcastle Emerging Art Prize (Newcastle Art Space).
+She is continuing to develop work for her next solo show in response to a recent three month research trip throughout the Northern Territory and Western Australia, completed in mid-2019, where she investigated the desert landscape, its intense colour and culture.
+For details of where her work can be viewed please go here.

 Represented by Gallery 139, Newcastle, NSW.